epam/OSCI/README.md

 Once the data is prepared, you can generate reports as shown below.
 The reports will be generated on all the downloaded data in the AllCommits table.
 So to make a report for 2019 - for example - download all the 2019 data as described above.

-    top_30_employees_combined.sql - the top 30 companies ordered by employees with 10+ commits and also showing count of employees with 1+ commit. top_30_commits_ranking.sql - the count of commits per company.
+    top_employees_combined.sql - the top 50 companies ordered by employees with 10+ commits and also showing count of employees with 1+ commit. top_commits_ranking.sql - the count of commits per company.

 # License